Moshes-Abraham/clasp-wiki/The-Build-Process.md

 is aclasp compiling and loading a few more files that turn aclasp into a complete CL system that is now able to run [Cleavir](http://metamodular.com/cleavir.pdf), which is a modern full-blown CL compiler that requires full CL support to run, CLOS included.

 ## `cclasp`
-is the self-compilation of/with Cleavir, i.e. it's created by loading Cleavir into `bclasp` and recompiling everything.
+is the self-compilation of/with Cleavir, i.e. it's created by loading Cleavir into `bclasp` and using it to recompile everything.

 # Plans for a bootstrap refactor